 PFF fellows typically participate in two or three of the activities listed below each month.
-For example, during the same month, one might attend a Teaching Ideas workshop, visit her or his PFF faculty mentor at the partner institution, and attend a site visit to a partner institution.
+For example, during the same month, one might visit her or his PFF faculty mentor at the partner institution and attend a site visit to a partner institution.
 Some fellows invest more time with their mentors and develop ties to the institution that can lead to adjunct teaching positions after their PFF program experience.
 Others use the program to gain more clarity on the type of institution in which they hope to teach.
 Overall, PFF fellows not only learn more about the realities of academic life, but also gain insight on their own personal and professional development.

 Meet with your PFF Mentor